 - a) Serve as the policy body for programs and courses offered by Baker University through the School of Education.
 In addition, the SOE Faculty Senate will approve all SOE program policy handbooks. - b) Be responsible, in consultation with the SOE Dean, for amendments to the SOE-related sections of the Baker University Faculty Constitution, which shall be submitted to the University Academic Council and are subject to approval by the Board of Trustees. - c) Review and make recommendations regarding admission, program progress and degree requirements.
 The CAS ASEM Committee will continue to set academic entry standards for undergraduate candidates. - d) Recommend academic programs, curriculum, policies and procedures for the undergraduate and graduate education programs.
-The CAS will retain the authority to determine the undergraduate general education curriculum for all SOE undergraduate candidates. - e) Recommend undergraduate and graduate program evaluation and assessment requirements including admission, candidate progress, and graduation requirements for all education programs. - f) Evaluate and analyze program data and formulate recommendations for program change. - g) Make recommendations to the SOE Dean for policy and program change. - h) Review candidate progress and approve undergraduate and graduate candidates for degrees. - i) Make recommendations for faculty growth and development. - j) Approve faculty orientation programs for adjunct faculty. - k) Approve the faculty evaluation and/or peer review program. - 1) Serve as a resource to the Faculty Development and Evaluation Committees in the promotion and tenure review of SOE faculty. - 3.
-SOE Education Advisory Council (EAC)
+The CAS will retain the authority to determine the undergraduate general education curriculum for all SOE undergraduate candidates. - e) Recommend undergraduate and graduate program evaluation and assessment requirements including admission, candidate progress, and graduation requirements for all education programs. - f) Evaluate and analyze program data and formulate recommendations for program change. - g) Make recommendations to the SOE Dean for policy and program change. - h) Review candidate progress and approve undergraduate and graduate candidates for degrees. - i) Make recommendations for faculty growth and development. - j) Approve faculty orientation programs for adjunct faculty. - k) Approve the faculty evaluation and/or peer review program. - l) Serve as a resource to the Faculty Development and Evaluation Committees in the promotion and tenure review of SOE faculty. - 3.
+Other university personnel are involved in departmental decisions. - A. The Dean of the School of Education plays an important role in the employment of all faculty members.